andrewlloyd0129/ParaisoLegacyTimeTracker/README.md

 Optional
 - * - monthly service charge for hosting and services
 - * – 6 month service and hosting contract ($30 / month) ß

+# TODO
+- [ ] issue with new task entry when nothing chosen
+- [ ] clock out has extra time field?